 - Provide extracurricular opportunities for students to develop multicultural and social justice counseling competencies.

 Serving students from underrepresented cultural groups is instrumental in increasing access to care for members of these groups.
-In addition to the 2018-19 and planned 2019-20 intentional efforts to recruit students from underrepresented groups, AGS also holds a designation as a Military Friendly® school and offers tuition discount scholarships to employees of community partners who provide services to under-served communities.
-These community partners, in turn, also serve as field experience sites for our students, which increases students' opportunities to work with members of these communities.
+In addition to the 2018-19 and planned 2019-20 intentional efforts to recruit students from underrepresented groups, AGS also holds a designation as a Military Friendly® school and offers tuition discount scholarships to employees of community partners who provide services to underserved communities.
+These community partners, in turn, also serve as field experience sites for our students, which increases students’ opportunities to work with members of these communities.

 Supporting our Students

-Policies against discrimination, gender-based misconduct, sexual misconduct, alcohol and drug abuse, policies protecting freedom of inquiry and expression, and policies promoting ethical behaviors are published in the Catalogue/Student Handbook, in the Employee Handbook, and in the Faculty Handbook.
+Policies against discrimination, gender-based misconduct, sexual misconduct, alcohol and drug abuse, policies protecting freedom of inquiry and expression, and policies promoting ethical behaviors are published in the Catalog/Student Handbook, in the Employee Handbook, and in the Faculty Handbook.